A Place for Mom

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-The higher cost associated with continuing care retirement communities covers more benefits — mainly peace of mind for seniors who wish to remain in place as their health declines.
+The higher cost associated with CCRCs covers more benefits, mainly peace of mind for seniors who wish to remain in place as their health and needs change.
 When aging adults move into the independent living neighborhood of a CCRC, they begin paying for future care as well as current amenities.
 Thankfully, there are several ways to cover these additional assisted living costs — Medicare, bridge loans, and reverse mortgages are a few examples.
-Some medical care costs may even be tax deductible.

 SHARE THE ARTICLE